smartdevicelink/sdl_hmi_integration_guidelines/docs/BasicCommunication/OnEventChanged/index.md

 1. Send notification with appropriate parameter value when active call on HMI has been started/ended.

-2. Send SDL OnAppDeactivated /<appID/> after the phone call started.
+2. Send SDL OnAppDeactivated `<appID>` after the phone call started.

 3. Resume the applications to the previous-to-phone-call state on HMI (as SDL does not send BC.ActivateApp or BC.OnResumeAudioSource to HMI after the phone call is ended).
 !!!